 Price Anchoring: Offer multiple formats to anchor value.
 Ebook at $4.99 serves as entry point.
 Paperback at $12.99 is the main offer.
 Hardcover at $24.99 serves as premium anchor.
 The hardcover makes the paperback seem reasonable even if few buy it.

 Royalty Optimization: Amazon's royalty structure has sweet spots.
 Ebooks pay 70% royalty at $2.99-9.99 and 35% below or above that range.
-Paperbacks pay 60% minus printing costs.
+Paperbacks pay 60% minus printing costs only at a list price of $9.99 and above on Amazon.com.
+At or below $9.98 the rate is 50%, which covers most of the low-content price band recommended on this page.
 Hardcovers have higher margins than paperback.
 Calculate your break-even point and target minimum profit per sale.

 Comprehensive Amazon Ads Strategy